eturro/mmseq/README.md

 ## Key features
 - Isoform-level expression analysis (works out-of-the-box with Ensembl cDNA and ncRNA files)
-- Gene-level expression analysis, which is robust to changes in isoform usage
+- Gene-level expression analysis that is robust to changes in isoform usage, unlike count-based methods
-- Haplotype-specific analysis
+- Haplotype-specific analysis, useful for eQTL analysis and studies of F1 crosses
 - Multi-mapping of reads, including mapping to transcripts from different genes, is properly taken into account
 - The insert size distribution is taken into account
 - Sequence-specific biases can be taken into account
 - Flexible differential analysis based on linear mixed models
-- Polytomous model selection (i.e. selecting amongst numerous competing models) is straightforward
+- Polytomous model selection (i.e. selecting amongst numerous competing models)
 - Uncertainty in expression parameters is taken into account
 - Collapsing of transcripts with high levels of uncertainty into inferential units which can be estimated with reduced uncertainty
 - Multi-threaded C++ implementations